Myka Relocate: History

 In 2007, Austin Doré, Sam Albarado and Garrett Hawkins started Myka Relocate in Lafayette, Louisiana.
 Shortly after, the band enlisted Tori Guidry at lead guitar.
-In the early stages, the band had multiple short term bass players (Trevor Granger, Jack Taylor), before longtime bassist, Luke Burleigh, joined the band in 2008.
+The band had multiple short-term bass players (Trevor Granger, Jack Taylor), before longtime bassist Luke Burleigh joined the band in 2008.
 The band self-released an album in the summer of 2008 called Self Portrait as a Frozen Father.

 At this time the band's genre was post-hardcore.
 Shortly after the release of Self Portrait, Tori Guidry left the band.
 The band operated as a four piece consisting of Hawkins (vocals), Doré (guitars), Burleigh (bass), and Albarado (drums) for the next eighteen months after Guidry's departure.
 On June 26, 2009 the band self-released an EP called ...and of Monsters.

 In late 2009 vocalist Garrett Hawkins posted a bulletin on MySpace announcing his departure from the band.

 The band announced new vocalist Scott Badon and rhythm guitarist Josh Peltier and released one song titled "Take it Easy Mountain Face" to their MySpace page in 2010, but shortly after the band was without a vocalist again.

 After finding a loyal following in Lafayette, the band changed their base of operations to Houston, Texas (to draw a larger following) in 2010, adding vocalists John Ritter and Michael Swank and adopted a metalcore sound.

 The band was named after a phrase used in video game Call of Duty, in which a voice shouts "Sniper, Relocate".
 The band decided to change the pronunciation of the first word to "/ˈmaɪkə/", but decided to spell the word as "Myka".

 In early 2013, Albarado and the group parted ways, with Aaron Robertson taking over on percussion.
 In July of that year, the band signed with Artery Recordings, a label distributed by Razor & Tie.
 The ensemble then worked with producer Cameron Mizell at Chango Studios to record their debut studio album.
 In mid-September, the band announced the title of their album as Lies to Light the Way while publishing "Doublespeak", the first single from the album.
 Preceded five days earlier by a full album stream, the work was released on October 29, 2013, reaching No.22 on Top Heatseekers.